christian-dale/kernel.css/README.md

 What is it?
 -----------
-The kernel.css framework is a unintrusive, lightweight and semantic CSS library.
+The kernel.css library is a unintrusive, lightweight and semantic CSS library.
 It uses prefixes for all it's classes and is meant to be a simple foundation to your project.

 Features